zanker/github-trello/README.md

 You will need to get your api key and OAuth token with read/write access that won't expire for this to work.
 You can either use your own account, or create a separate deployment one for this.

-Go to https://trello.com/1/appKey/generate to get your key, then go to _https://trello.com/1/authorize?response_type=token&name=Trello+Github+Integration&scope=read,write&expiration=never&key=[Your Key Here]_ replacing __[Your Key Here]__ with the key Trello gave you.
+Go to https://trello.com/1/appKey/generate to get your key, then go to _https://trello.com/1/authorize?response_type=token&name=Trello+Github+Integration&scope=read,write&expiration=never&key=[your-key-here]_ replacing __[your-key-here]__ with the key Trello gave you.
 Authorize the request and then add the token and key to your trello.yml file.

 You can get the board id from the URL, for example https://trello.com/board/trello-development/4d5ea62fd76aa1136000000c the board id is _4d5ea62fd76aa1136000000ca_.